 Cape Town, South Africa

 One of the best destinations for honeymooners is Cape Town, South Africa.
 Ever since we visited two years ago, the city at the tip of Africa has held a special place in our heart.
-As beach lovers and outdoor lovers, Cape Town is the perfect city escape.
+As beach lovers and outdoor lovers, there are so many wonderful things to do in Cape Town, which makes it the perfect city escape.
 The beaches are clean and welcoming, the surf is unbelievable, food is extensive and delicious, and there is anything you could need in this African city.